munaibh/party-up/README.md

 ![Landing Page](/readme/example/landing.png)
 ![Timeline Page](/readme/example/timeline.png)

-A full colleciton of screenshots of the application when it was live can be found [here](readme/example/)
+A full collection of screenshots of the application when it was live can be found [here](readme/example/).

 ---